CAR ACCIDENT ATTORNEY IN ALEXANDRIA, VIRGINIA

 Since Virginia is a “fault” state, you (the victim) are free to make a claim to your insurance company, file a claim with the at-fault driver’s insurance company, or file a lawsuit against the other driver.
 Your own insurer will doubtlessly seek a subrogation claim against the other driver’s insurance if you involve them.

 Many insurance policies, however, require that you notify them of any accident you’re involved in, so you may want to start there.
 Virginia places a two-year statute of limitations for filing a claim after the date of an accident, but no insurance company will wait that long to be informed.
 You must notify the insurer within a matter of days at most to avoid violating the reporting language in your policy.
+Here again, you do not want to speak to an insurance company - even your own! - without an attorney to guide, and protect you.

 The two-year statute of limitations governs personal injury lawsuits, which will be necessary if the other driver is uninsured or under-insured, or in cases in which the insurance claims process hits a roadblock — for instance, the insurer won’t budge from its low-ball settlement offer.